enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 - Statistical Inferences.md

 			B1,1 is the index for Betas
 			Then for each subjec we have their Sm, which represent the  Y of the 2nd level analysis.. so that we have Subject m = c1 * B1,m + cnBn,m

+	In Y 2nd level, we redo a ttest=  cB/std(cB). caö dB d- And we wanna know where's the mean difference larger than zero

 Then we wanna minimise the betas that we found from each subjects so that we have a mean of